dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 - `MediaDevices`/`getUserMedia`

-  This API is only required for in-browser video streaming.
-If a browser does not support this API, the [Single Frame Mode](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/api-reference/BarcodeScanner.html?ver=10.0.20&utm_source=guide#singleframemode) will be used automatically.
-If the API exists but doesn't work correctly, the Single Frame Mode can be used as an alternative way to access the camera.
+  This API is required for in-browser video streaming.

 - `getSettings`